openwisp/openwisp-controller/README.rst

 | **default**: | ``True`` |
 +--------------+----------+

-This setting ensures that two devices belonging to different organizations do not have the same ``management_ip``.
+By default, the system assumes that the address space of the management tunnel is shared among all the organizations using the system, that is, the system assumes there's only one management VPN, tunnel or other networking technology to reach the devices it controls.

-This can happen when the management IP address space is shared by multiple organizations and management interfaces are using DHCP.
-In this scenario, a device can get an address that was previously used by another device (that may now be offline).
+When set to ``True``, any device belonging to any organization will never have the same ``management_ip`` as another device, the latest device declaring the management IP will take the IP and any other device who declared the same IP in the past will have the field reset to empty state to avoid potential conflicts.

 Set this to ``False`` if every organization has its dedicated management tunnel with a dedicated address space that is reachable by the OpenWISP server.